Colorglyph/colorglyph-worker/NOTES.md

     * Since we're appending it could require quite a bit of reading and writing

 * Consider hooking up Sentry for error logging

+* Queue retries send the message to the front, which is a problem for tx-get if the NOT_FOUND is unlikely to ever find.
+We're just in a pointless waiting game for 60 seconds (5 seconds * 12 retries)